sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 > Other functions such as fuzzy search, text mining and sentiment analysis can be applied using the text engine in SAP HANA.
 To learn more about linguistic and other types of search, visit [the official documentation](https://help.sap.com/viewer/691cb949c1034198800afde3e5be6570/2.0.00/en-US/83dc5e659691429f85e8eb02b50a9260.html)

-You will use these results to create a table to show who learns from who.
+You'll use these results to create a table to show who learns from whom.
 This table will be used to create a graph workspace.
 Create it using the following SQL statement:

 ```sql
 create column table learning_relation (